owncloud/ocis/services/invitations/README.md

 #### Backend Configuration

-After keycloak has been configured, you need to configure the backend with the following environment variables:
+After Keycloak has been configured, the invitation service needs to be configured with the following environment variables:

-* `INVITATIONS_KEYCLOAK_BASE_PATH`: The URL on which Keycloak is available.
+* `INVITATIONS_KEYCLOAK_BASE_PATH`: The URL to access Keycloak.
-* `INVITATIONS_KEYCLOAK_CLIENT_ID`: The client ID of the client to use, in the above example, this would be `invitations`.
+* `INVITATIONS_KEYCLOAK_CLIENT_ID`: The client ID of the client to use.
+In the above example, `invitations` is used.
-* `INVITATIONS_KEYCLOAK_CLIENT_SECRET`: The client secret to use to authenticate, you can find this in the keycloak UI.
+* `INVITATIONS_KEYCLOAK_CLIENT_SECRET`: The client secret used to authenticate.
+This can be found in the Keycloak UI.
-* `INVITATIONS_KEYCLOAK_CLIENT_REALM`: The realm where the client was added, in the example above it would be `ocis`
+* `INVITATIONS_KEYCLOAK_CLIENT_REALM`: The realm where the client was added.
+In the example above, `ocis` is used.
-* `INVITATIONS_KEYCLOAK_USER_REALM`: The realm where to add the users, in the example above it would also be `ocis`.
+* `INVITATIONS_KEYCLOAK_USER_REALM`: The realm where to add the users.
+In the example above, `ocis` is used.
-* `INVITATIONS_KEYCLOAK_INSECURE_SKIP_VERIFY`: If set to true, it will skip the verification of the keycloak https certificate.
-Not recommended in production enviroments.
+* `INVITATIONS_KEYCLOAK_INSECURE_SKIP_VERIFY`: If set to true, the verification of the Keycloak https certificate is skipped.
+This is not recommended in production enviroments.